 Our Care Approach

 The condition “hydrocephalus” comes from the Greek words meaning water (“hydro”) and head (“cephalus”) and is characterized by an excess of liquid in the brain.
 This liquid is called cerebrospinal fluid.
 It normally flows through the brain, however, those with hydrocephalus have an excessive amount that can accumulate in larger spaces and put pressure on the brain tissue.
-At New Generations, we offer special needs care for Hydrocephalus.
+At New Generations, both our Florence and Marion, South Carolina locations offer special needs care for Hydrocephalus.

 Hydrocephalus can either be present at birth, acquired at birth, or acquired sometime after birth due to injury or disease.
 Currently, there are one million Americans currently living with hydrocephalus and it’s estimated that one in every 500 infants is born with it.